pingidentity/pingidentity-devops-getting-started/docs/how-to/upgradePingAccess.md

 ### Deploy your old version of PingAccess with server profile

 !!!
 Info "Make sure you have a devops-secret"
-If you are using this example as is, you will need a [devops-secret](../how-to/devopsUserKey.md#for-kubernetes)
+If you are using this example as-is, you will need a [devops-secret](../how-to/devopsUserKey.md#for-kubernetes)

 !!!
 Info "Be sure to change the ingress domain name value to your domain in [01-original.yaml](https://raw.githubusercontent.com/pingidentity/pingidentity-devops-getting-started/master/30-helm/pingaccess-upgrade/01-original.yaml)"

 !!!
 Info "Be sure to change the image tag value in [01-original.yaml](https://raw.githubusercontent.com/pingidentity/pingidentity-devops-getting-started/master/30-helm/pingaccess-upgrade/01-original.yaml)"

 !!!
-Info "In order to use the baseline server profile for this you have to deploy PingFederate along with PingAccess"
+Info "In order to use the baseline server profile as outlined in this guide, you have to deploy PingFederate along with PingAccess"

 Navigate to the getting started repository and deploy your old version of PingAccess.